SubnauticaNitrox/Nitrox/README.md

 We finally have reached a stage, where we feel comfortable enough to give the public easy access to the mod by providing an installation package to install on each reoccurring update.

-If you want to follow the development progress exactly on each pull request.
-Refer to the <a href="https://github.com/Sunrunner37/Nitrox/wiki">wiki tab</a> to set up a development environment where pushed updates will be synchronized automatically.
+If you want to follow the development progress exactly on each pull request, refer to the <a href="https://github.com/Sunrunner37/Nitrox/wiki">wiki tab</a> to set up a development environment where pushed updates will be synchronized automatically.

 You can find the mod here on <a href="https://www.nexusmods.com/subnautica/mods/159">NexusMods</a>.